 - Robert Kirkman’s Secret History of Comics – Continuing our Sunday- and Monday-night AMC dedication is this new show from TWD comic author Robert Kirkman.

-- Full House – Sarah and Mom’s current show to watch together.
+- Full House – Ashar and Mom’s current show to watch together.

 - It – The original (she saw the remake at the theater).